Molycorp shares down on probe by U.S. regulator

-(Reuters) - Shares of Molycorp MCP.N fell more than 12 percent on Friday after the rare earth producer said in a regulatory filing that it is under investigation by the Securities and Exchange Commission over the accuracy of its disclosures.
+Nov 9 (Reuters) - Shares of Molycorp fell more than 12 percent on Friday after the rare earth producer said in a regulatory filing that it is under investigation by the Securities and Exchange Commission over the accuracy of its disclosures.

 The company said that it is co-operating with the SEC and cannot predict the length or scope of the investigation.
 It is not clear if the investigation will have an impact on operations.